 The NDP supports policies to protect the historic environment set out in Herefordshire Local Plan Core Strategy.
-It is considered that no proposals are advanced for Whitchurch and Ganarew Group area that would conflict with policies to protect the historic environment or heritage assets or their settings (NPPF para 184).
+It is considered that no proposals are advanced for Dilwyn area that would conflict to any significant extent with policies to protect the historic environment or heritage assets or their settings (NPPF para 184).